Search Online Courses And Queries About Online Schooling

 Our online virtual schools offer students the opportunity to complete coursework for credit in grades k-12.
 The AP curriculum will be available to students online, in an asynchronous environment.
 Students proceed through the coursework at their own pace, so unit timeframes are given as approximate guidelines.
 Qualified teachers will evaluate student work and provide constructive feedback to better prepare students for the option of taking the AP Exam.

-- Students should understand the relationship between the derivative and the definite integral as expressed in both parts of the Fundamental Theorem of Calculus.
+- Students should understand the relationship between the derivative and the definite integral as expressed in both pads of the Fundamental Theorem of Calculus.

 These objectives are taken from the 2012 College Board Calculus Course Description.

 Analysis of graphs.
 With the aid of technology, graphs of functions are often easy to produce.
 The emphasis is on the interplay between the geometric and analytic information and on the use of calculus both to predict and to explain the observed local and global behavior of a function.

 - An intuitive understanding of the limiting process.

 - Estimating limits from graphs or tables of data.

 Asymptotic and unbounded behavior

 - Understanding asymptotes in terms of graphical behavior.